France in the Eurovision Song Contest 2008: Internal selection

-France 3 announced in early 2008 that the French entry for the 2008 Eurovision Song Contest would be selected internally.
+France 3 announced in early 2008 that the French entry for the Eurovision Song Contest 2008 would be selected internally.
 The organisation of the internal selection was headed by the French Head of Delegation for the Eurovision Song Contest Bruno Berberes.
 On 7 March 2008, France 3 announced that the French entry for the Eurovision Song Contest 2008 would be "Divine" performed by Sébastien Tellier.
-The song, performed entirely in English and is the first song performed entirely in the English language that was selected to represent France at the Eurovision Song Contest, was written by Sébastien Tellier and had already been released as a single from Tellier's recent album Sexuality, which was released on 25 February 2008.
-However, "Divine" was later edited and included additional lyrics in French.
+The song was written by Sébastien Tellier and Amandine de la Richardière and had already been released as a single from Tellier's recent album Sexuality, which was released on 25 February 2008.
+Among the other artists considered by France 3 before the broadcaster finalised their decision internally included Philippe Katerine.
+"Divine" was edited and remixed at the request of the French broadcaster, and the entry was formally presented to the public on 18 March 2008 during the M6 programme T'empêches tout le monde de dormir, hosted by Marc-Olivier Fogiel.

 Controversy

-The announcement of "Divine" as the French entry garnered controversy as the lyrics of the song were mostly in English.
-On 15 March 2008, Member of French Parliament François-Michel Gonnot from the UMP Party stated that the French broadcaster "is giving up defending its language in front of hundreds of millions of television viewers around the world", which was further supported by French Secretary of State for Cooperation and Francophony Alain Joyandet who issued a statement on 17 April 2008, pledging Tellier to "honor the French language" as "when one has the honour of being selected to represent France, one sings in French".
+The announcement of "Divine" as the French entry garnered controversy as it did not feature any French language lyrics.
+On 15 March 2008, member of French Parliament from the UMP Party, François-Michel Gonnot, stated that the French broadcaster "is giving up defending its language in front of hundreds of millions of television viewers around the world", which was further supported by French Secretary of State for Cooperation and Francophony Alain Joyandet who issued a statement pledging Tellier to "honor the French language" as "when one has the honour of being selected to represent France, one sings in French".

 In response to the public criticism, Sébastien Tellier's producer Marc Teissier du Cros disagreed that "singing in French is the best way to make oneself understood by the whole world" as "half the Eurovision candidates [in the 2008 contest] are singing in English".
 Tellier also responded in an interview with RTL Radio that attempts would be made to include more French lyrics, as well as revealing that he would have written a song entirely in French if he had been asked by France 3 to write a song specifically for Eurovision instead of selecting his contest entry from his album.
+Eventually, the edited version of "Divine" included additional lyrics in French.